The WSIB may make premium or premium rate adjustments to an employer’s account when:

 Employers requesting a premium adjustment

-Employers requesting a premium adjustment must make their request to the WSIB in writing.
-Their correspondence should
+Employers requesting a premium adjustment must make their request to the WSIB.
+The WSIB may require that the request be submitted in writing.
+To make a request, employers should:

-specify their reasons for requesting the adjustment, e.g. why they believe there was a mistake made in the calculation of their premium, their classification, or other charges applied to their account, etc.
+- specify their reasons for requesting the adjustment, e.g. why they believe there was a mistake made in the calculation of their premium, their classification, claim count, claim costs or other charges applied to their account, etc.

-For WSIB’s operating areas other than Employer Audit, the notification date for a premium adjustment is the receipt date of a request from an employer or an employer representative with valid authorization, or the date of a site visit documented in the employer's file.
+For the WSIB’s other operating areas, the notification date for a premium adjustment is the receipt date of a request from an employer or an employer representative with valid authorization, or the date of a site visit documented in the employer's file.

-The notification date for a given account sets the notification date for all other accounts whose WSIB liabilities are linked to that account under a common registered employer.
+The notification date for a given employer’s account sets the notification date for all other accounts within the employer’s organization.
+The timelines for adjustments are based on the notification date.

 This document was previously published as: